 - Be adventurous: swim with dolphins, parasail or skydive.

-- Explore the Waitangi Treaty Grounds: home to the birthplace of New Zealand and possibly the country’s most important historic site.
+- Explore the Waitangi Treaty Grounds: home to the birthplace of New Zealand and possibly the country’s most important historical site.

 Here is a map from Auckland through Kerikeri, just north of the Bay of Island: